Why Some People Stay Calm When Triggered (and You Don’t)

 Most quick, heated reactions come from unexamined or unhealed triggers—old wounds or patterns that get activated without warning.
 When you don’t know your triggers, you can’t catch the spiral until it’s already taken over.

-You might also recognize yourself in 5 everyday situations that quietly test your emotional regulation—because sometimes, it’s the small moments that reveal the biggest patterns.
+The good news?
+You can start spotting your patterns now — see if you recognize yourself in 5 everyday situations that quietly test your emotional regulation—because sometimes, it’s the small moments that reveal the biggest patterns.

 Awareness doesn’t erase triggers.
 It just puts you back in the driver’s seat.